 (Above) Wildfire burning behind my brother’s business, consuming our cabin.

 (Below) As the flames engulf where our house once stood.
-Video from Wayne Laugeson.
+Video by Wayne Laugeson.

 So, let me catch you up on the story.